-The difference between active and passive DI box is an active DI features a preamplifier.
+The difference between active and passive DI boxes is an active DI features a preamplifier.
 This preamp provides the extra gain to boost the weak output of some passive, single-coil pickups.
 As well as the extra gain is great for driving long cable runs.

 Why DIs are Used in Recording Studios

-As you know from the above definition, DI boxes are used to high-impedance unbalanced signals to a low-impedance balanced signal, the main function of it in audio recording studios is to provide more clear and crisp sound.
+As you know from the above definition, DI boxes are used to high-impedance unbalanced signals to a low-impedance balanced signal, the main function of it in audio recording studios is to provide more clear and more crisp sound.